 • Check Core Web Vitals status and address “poor” URL groups.

-• Validate LocalBusiness and Organisation schema after site changes.
+• Validate LocalBusiness and Organisation schema after site changes (see Step 2).

 • Review GBP accuracy (hours, services, photos, service areas).